 Navigate to Settings on your iPhone and select Privacy > Motion & Fitness.
 Make sure Strava is turned ON so the toggle is highlighted green.
-You may have to uninstall and reinstall the Strava app before doing so.
 While in the Privacy section of your Settings, make sure Location services and Health are enabled.

 My activity isn't syncing from my Apple Watch app.

 To force the sync of an activity that was recorded using the Strava Apple Watch app, go to the Strava app settings then select history.
 Next, select the activity you want to sync then press sync.
 With the Strava app open on the watch, open the Strava iPhone app go to the “you” feed and pull down on the feed to refresh the feed and this will trigger a sync.
 If that doesn’t work, restart both the Apple Watch and the iPhone and repeat the steps above.

 I don't see the Motion and Fitness option listed in Strava permissions.

 Confirm that the system setting for Motion and Fitness is enabled.
 On your iPhone go to the general settings: Settings > Privacy > Motion & Fitness > Fitness Tracking.
 If the setting is already enabled, please try toggling Motion & Fitness off and on.

-Does Apple Watch Series 2 support Beacon or Strava Live Segments?
+Does Apple Watch Series 2 support Strava Live Segments?

-No, those features are not available on the Strava Apple Watch Series 2.
+No, this feature is not available on the Strava Apple Watch Series 2.

 Can I pair my Bluetooth LE heart rate chest strap to my Apple Watch?